 January 2020

-Fashion is awesome in so many ways, and it is as diverse as its wearers – it’s a wonderful way to express your personality, to simply create art, to play around with aesthetics, or to just emphasise beauty.
+Fashion is awesome in so many ways, and it is as diverse as its wearers—it’s a wonderful way to express your personality, create art, play around with aesthetics, or emphasize beauty.
+The flip side is that fashion hardly considers animal welfare and well-being.

 animal-considerate fibres

-Usually, you can find natural alternatives and special faux materials that are made to simply imitate the animal products.
+Usually, natural alternatives and unique faux materials that imitate animal products can be found.

 Avoid fashion items that contain animal products, such as Angora →, Down →, Fur →, Leather → or Wool →.